AlvinWen428/FeatureCP/README.md

 Cityscapes is a commonly-used semantic segmentation dataset.
 Please download it from the [official website](https://www.cityscapes-dataset.com/).

+The [FCN](https://arxiv.org/abs/1411.4038) model need to firstly be trained on Cityscapes with the codebase in `./FCN-Trainer/`.
-We also provide the checkpoint of [FCN](https://arxiv.org/abs/1411.4038) trained by Cityscapes by this [link](https://drive.google.com/file/d/1snj6caNRM454rC5LxxJsXA5BLuFuTINQ/view?usp=sharing).
+We also provide the checkpoint trained by us in this [link](https://drive.google.com/file/d/1snj6caNRM454rC5LxxJsXA5BLuFuTINQ/view?usp=sharing).
-Download the checkpoint and move it into `./ckpt/cityscapes/`.
+Please train the FCN to get the model checkpoint or simply download our checkpoint, and move it into `./ckpt/cityscapes/`.

 **Note**: As discussed in Section 5.1 and Appendix B.1 in [our paper](https://arxiv.org/pdf/2210.00173.pdf), we transform the original pixel-wise classification problem into a high-dimensional pixel-wise regression problem.
 Specifically, we convert the label space from $[0, 1]$ to